desmond-dsouza/catalysis-book/README.md

 #### Addison-Wesley

-PDFs of the entire book
+PDFs of the entire book as well as each of its parts separately